 Keto Coconut Shrimp

-Naturally, I had my fair share of their Cheddar Bay biscuits (and have since made my own keto version to enjoy at home), followed by copious amounts of coconut shrimp.
+Naturally, I had my fair share of their Cheddar Bay Biscuits (and have since made my own keto version to enjoy at home), followed by copious amounts of coconut shrimp.
 It was basically the only thing I ever ordered there, with shrimp scampi as a close second.

-Healthy Deep Fried Keto Foods
+Healthy Deep Fried Keto Shrimp

 My oldest daughter has inherited my love of coconut shrimp and requests it on a regular basis.
 With the realization that deep frying foods is an excellent way of infusing healthy coconut oil into our foods and increasing our fat intake, I decided to revisit an old favorite.